cicfish/cicfish.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is CGQ :)"
+title: "This is a guide from CGQ :)"
 author_profile: true
 redirect_from:
   - /about/